Tenisha Yancey

 Tenisha Renee Yancey (born August 29, 1976) formerly served as a Democratic member of the Michigan House of Representatives, where she represented the 1st House District.
-The 1st House District previously comprised the cities of Harper Woods, Grosse Pointe Woods, Grosse Pointe Shores and a portion of Detroit.

-Yancey was elected in the 2017 Special Election called to fill a vacancy created when former Representative Brian Banks resigned from the seat after being charged with fraud for using false payroll records to obtain a loan from a credit union.
+Yancey was elected in the 2017 Special Election called to fill a vacancy created when former representative Brian Banks resigned after being charged with fraud.

 Personal life

 Yancey is the niece of former United Auto Workers Vice President, Jimmy Settles.

 Yancey worked for the Wayne County Executive's office and the Wayne County Land Bank prior to receiving her Juris Doctor degree in 2012.
 After passing the Michigan Bar in May 2014, Yancey joined the Wayne County Prosecutor's office; where she worked until her employment ended in April 2017.

-Criminal history

-Yancey's criminal history began in the mid-1990s, around the time she turned eighteen (18).
-Over an eighteen (18) month period, Yancey was charged with stalking, felonious use of a firearm, vandalism and trying to use her car to harm Latasha Steele and twice convicted of retail fraud, once in Kalamazoo and again in Battle Creek for shoplifting items from stores and trying to return them for cash.
-Yancey also spent a couple months in various county jails.

-When Fox 2 Detroit interviewed Yancey about her criminal history, Yancey dismissed her legal troubles, attributing them to being caught up in a "love triangle."
-Yancey subsequently moved to southwestern Michigan, where court records in Kalamazoo and Battle Creek show she was twice convicted of stealing items from stores and trying to return the items for cash.
-Approximately six (6) months later, Yancey returned to Detroit, and was charged with stalking Steele and firing a gun into the home of Steele's mother.